MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

     	Connect-MsolService

-    When prompted, enter your Azure AD tenant administrator credentials (typically, you will use an account that is a global administrator for Azure Active Directory or Office 365).
+    When prompted, enter your Azure AD tenant administrator credentials (typically, you use an account that is a global administrator for Azure Active Directory or Office 365).

 4. Run the New-MsolServicePrincipal cmdlet to create a new service principal: